For a full overview of this project, go to Raspberry Pi Microscope Build

-Three separate monitors plus a LOT of cables.
+Above: three separate monitors plus a LOT of cables.

 Because of these two factors -- the difficulty that I've seen people outside of tech/computer hobbyists circles have setting up the Raspberry Pi, and the additional cost of getting all of the required components from scratch, I wanted a way for people to use the Raspberry Pi camera as part of a digital microscope without really having to interact with the Raspberry Pi.

 The solution I've come up with is to use the Raspberry Pi Zero W (which has built in wifi and bluetooth) and have the Pi act as a local web server, streaming camera data to any computer on the local network through the web browser.
 IMPORTANT: We're using the Raspberry Pi Zero W, not the regular Raspberry Pi Zero, which does not have wifi enabled.